Fertility Center Treatment Updates Due to COVID-19

 - frozen donor egg for embryo creation

-To protect the safety of our patients and staff, we are observing many social distancing measures on-site.
-The gradual re-start of treatment cycles regulates the number of people on-site each day.
-As such, we are limited as to the number of patients that may start a treatment cycle on any specific date.
+The ramp-up of treatment cycles involves regulating the number of people on-site each day.
+As such, we are limited as to the number of patients that may start a treatment cycle in a specific week.

-Many patients who experienced a cycle disruption due to COVID-19 have already spoken with our patient care coordination team to discuss cycle start timing.
-If you have not yet spoken to your coordinator, and if you wish to initiate one of the above cycle types within the next two months, please contact us at 212-263-8990.
+Many patients who experienced a cycle disruption due to COVID-19 or delayed a cycle pending the phased reopening of New York City may have already spoken with our patient care coordination team to discuss cycle start timing.
+If you have not yet spoken to your coordinator, and if you wish to initiate one of the above cycle types, please contact us at 212-263-8990.

 Our team will review your protocol, medications, pre-cycle checklist, insurance, and authorization.
+All insurance authorizations will need to be re-initiated.
 You will also speak with a nurse to assess your current health and identify any final updates required for your pre-cycle checklist.

 Moving forward, we request that all patients with cycle reservations call the office on day 1 of their menses.
 Please contact your coordinator directly, or call our main office at 212-263-8990.